tg-m/hof/README.md

   * [Fuzzing](#fuzzing)
   * [CI/CD (Jenkins)](#cicd-jenkins)

-# Intro
+# Introduction
-This mini-"library's" goal is to provide an overview of C++ familiarity during hiring / interviewing process.
-Some parts are over engineered on purpose, and some are not-optimised for clarity.
-Originally, it was written with `C++17` in mind and only recently was (partially) ported to `C++26`.
-It contains mainly simple CS concepts, e.g.:
+- The goal of this micro-"library" is to provide an overview of C++ familiarity / proficiency during the hiring / interview process.
+Some parts are intentionally over-engineered, while others prioritise clarity over optimisation.
+- If you stumbled upon it on your own, feel free to be inspired -- or contrary.
+- This is by no means production code!
+- Originally written with `C++17` in mind, it has only recently been (partially) ported to ~~`C++20`~~, ~~`C++23`~~, `C++26`.
+- It primarily contains some rudimentary CS concepts, e.g.:
   - graphs,
   - linked lists,
   - example of simple problems solved with dynamic programming (see `hof/dynamic_programming/dynamic_programming.test.cc`),
   - etc...

 ## Build & test
 ```bash